prerna-bhardwaj/HangryHeads/README.md

 - node.js
 - npm

-The framework for the app is provided by figma
+The framework used for developing the app is React Native.

+The wireframe for the app is developed on Figma

 ## Features
+-

+## Screens
--Onboarding screen
+- Onboarding screen
--Login and authentication
+- Login and authentication
--Sponsor
+- Sponsor Food
--Find Food
+- Find Food
--Scoreboard
+- Top Picks

 ## FAQ